syncfusion-content/maui-docs/MAUI/Autocomplete/Header-and-Footer.md

 ## Footer Content

-We can provide Footer Content at the bottom of the AutoComplete's dropdown. [`DropDownFooterView`] property is used to set the content of the footer.The height of the Header in the [`SfAutoComplete`] can be adjusted by the property [`DropDownFooterViewHeight`].
+We can provide Footer Content at the bottom of the Autocomplete's dropdown. [`DropDownFooterView`] property is used to set the content of the footer.The height of the Header in the [`SfAutocomplete`] can be adjusted by the property [`DropDownFooterViewHeight`].

-The following code example illustrate how to set Footer content in [`SfAutoComplete`].
+The following code example illustrate how to set Footer content in [`SfAutocomplete`].

 {% tabs %}